joe-antognini/joe-antognini.github.io/_drafts/2014-11-20-thermal-eccentricities-2.md

 factor.)

 This derivation of the eccentricity distribution is much simpler and much more general.
-It is because we don't have to assume that the binaries have thermalized to obtain this distribution that it is often called an Ambartsumian distribution instead of the thermal eccentricity distribution.
+Because the assumption that the binaries are thermalized is not required to obtain this distribution, it is often called an Ambartsumian distribution instead of the thermal eccentricity distribution.

+From this result Ambartsumian concluded that even if the observed eccentricity distribution of binaries matched this distribution, one would be unable to conclude that the binaries actually obeyed equipartition of energy.

+### Other arguments against Jeans

+Ambartsumian spends the rest of the paper making a few other points against Jeans.
+The most important of them challenges Jeans claim that equipartition of energy requires at least $$10^{13}$$ years to attain.
+Ambartsumian provides a careful calculation of the time required for equipartition of energy to be achieved.
+Ambartsumian notes that energy changes are dominated by rare close passages instead of the more frequent distant passage.
+From this it is possible to calculate the time required for equipartition of energy to be

+$$t \sim \frac{1}{n \sigma v},$$

+where $$\sigma$$ is the t